 We may transfer your personal information to countries other than the country in which the data was originally collected for the purposes described in this Privacy Notice.
 For example, if you are located outside of the United States, we may transfer your personal information to the United States.
 The countries to which we transfer personal information may not have the same data protection laws as the country in which you initially provided the information.
 When we transfer personal information across borders, we consider a variety of requirements that may apply to such transfers.

 Specifically, we may transfer personal information from the European Economic Area to:

 - Countries that the European Commissions has deemed to adequately safeguard personal information,

-- Pursuant to the recipient's compliance with standard contractual clauses (also known as Model Clauses), EU-US Privacy Shield, or Binding Corporate Rules,
+- Pursuant to the recipient's compliance with standard contractual clauses (also known as Model Clauses) or Binding Corporate Rules,

 - Pursuant to the consent of the individual to whom the personal information pertains, or